Grants are made to tax-exempt 501(c)(3) independent and educational institutions. There are no grants awarded to

 - Step 2 – Query – If the Foundation determines that the topic of research is of compelling interest, you will be invited to submit a formal query.
-The Query requires submission of a short 1-2 page summary summarizing the proposed research project in greater detail.
+The Query requires submission of a short 1-2 page summary of the proposed research project in greater detail.
 Queries should be accompanied by the Principal Investigator’s C.V. and history of previously published research studies.
 A preliminary set of aims and budget estimate for the project should also be included.
 Based on query reviews, formal proposals will be invited.

 - Step 3- Formal Proposal – The third and final step of the application process will require submission of a detailed description of the project proposal and should include the following:

 b) Specific aims of the proposed investigation, and proof of concept, as appropriate

 c) History of prior or related research (Such disclosure should categorize the proposed investigation in a context of the contemporaneous or historical efforts by other investigators addressing similar or collaborative efforts.)

 d) How the investigation will be conducted (test plan/methodology)